afonya2/CC-OpenInvLib/README.md

 A modern inventory library for the CC: Tweaked Minecraft mod.

 ## Installing
-run `wget https://raw.githubusercontent.com/afonya2/CC-OpenInvLib/refs/heads/main/openinvlib.lua oil.lua` on a computer.
+Run `wget https://raw.githubusercontent.com/afonya2/CC-OpenInvLib/refs/heads/main/openinvlib.lua oil.lua` on a computer.

 > [!NOTE]
 > OIL stores its configuration and cache in the `openinvlib_data` folder